 - 1. Violation of any local, state, or federal law as it pertains to the public library. - a.
 Smoking in the library or on library grounds (www.IowaSmokefreeAir.gov) - b.
 Vandalism or deliberate destruction of library materials, property, or the personal property of patrons or staff members. - c.
 Theft of library materials or the personal property of other persons.
 (Iowa Code sections 702.22, 714.5, 716 & 808.12) - d.
 Internet access to sites prohibited by law. - e.
 Consumption or possession of alcoholic beverages, or use or possession of controlled substances on library grounds, or being under the influence of alcohol or controlled substances. - 2.
 Any behavior that endangers or could endanger the safety or health of others. - 3.
 Possession of any dangerous weapon, or other weapon prohibited by City Ordinance or State Statutes.
 Facsimiles are also prohibited, with exceptions including Nerf or water toys used in Library programming. - 4.
 Willfully annoying, harassing, or threatening another person.
 [Harassment is defined as any action taken or situation created intentionally to produce psychological or physical discomfort, embarrassment, or ridicule.
-Harassment is characterized by requests for sexual contact, unwelcome physical advances, or conduct (verbal or physical) of a nature that is intimidating, demeaning, hostile, offensive, or potentially dangerous to self or others.]
+Harassment is characterized by requests for sexual contact, unwelcome physical advances, or conduct (verbal or

-- 5. Behaving in a disorderly, loud, or boisterous manner which disturbs or could disturb other patrons. - 6.
+- physical) of a nature that is intimidating, demeaning, hostile, offensive, or potentially dangerous to self or others.] - 5.
+Behaving in a disorderly, loud, or boisterous manner which disturbs or could disturb other patrons. - 6.
 Using abusive or profane language. - 7.
 Eating or drinking in areas not designated for these activities. - 8.
 Picture taking, audio and video recording of individuals unless authorized by the individuals involved or their parents if minors are present. - 9.
 Entering the non-public or locked areas, unless accompanied by a staff member or through prior authorization from a staff member. - 10.
 Use of the library site or parking lot for inappropriate purposes, such as rollerblading, skateboarding, loitering, etc. - 11.
 Maliciously accessing, altering, deleting, damaging, or destroying any computers, peripherals, computer system, network, computer program or data. - 12.
 Using personal electronic devices without earphones or with earphones at an unreasonable volume. - 13.
 Cell Phone Use: In consideration of other patrons, cell phones will be turned off or placed on vibrate when entering the building. - 14.
 Distributing or posting material without library staff approval. - 15.
-Trained service animals, covered by the Americans with Disabilities Act (ADA), and animals brought in for library-sponsored events are the only animals allowed in the library building.
-All other animals are strictly prohibited. - 16.
+Bringing animals into the library, except those trained to assist individuals with disabilities or for library-sponsored events as defined by the American with Disabilities Act (ADA). - 16.
 Poor hygiene that constitutes a nuisance. - 17.
 Using the library for inappropriate purposes such as sleeping and bathing. - 18.
 Wearing inappropriate dress such as bathing suits, no shirts, and no shoes or footwear that could cause damage. - 19.
 Remaining in the Library without authorization after regular closing hours. - 20.
 Soliciting of sales or selling to library patrons except at library-sponsored events. - 21.
 Campaigning, petitioning, interviewing, or surveying patrons or staff in a manner that is disruptive to Library activities. - 22.
 Leaving personal items in the building.
-The library assumes no responsibility for any personal belongings left unattended. - 23.
-Other kinds of behavior deemed inappropriate in the opinion of Director or designated staff members.
+The library assumes no responsibility for any personal belongings left unattended.

+23. Other kinds of behavior deemed inappropriate in the opinion of Director or designated staff members.